22 Outdated Wedding Rules No One Follows Anymore

 You can’t ask for cash gifts

 “Asking for cash gifts used to be considered tacky, but now requesting cash contributions is acceptable and very popular,” says Susanna Williams, a consultant for Leaf + Petal event planning.
 “Now that most couples have lived on their own, most traditional gifts like kitchen appliances are unnecessary.
 Instead, couples can take the money that would have been spent on gifts and put it toward a honeymoon experience or major life milestone.”
+While you’re at it, also learn these must-follow wedding gift etiquette rules.

 You need to give wedding favors